Gosia-Ras/homepage/README.md

 ## Homepage content:

-- my photo with a button to hide/show it
 - button to turn on/off dark mode
+- page is set to dark mode automatically after 9pm
 - introduction

 ## Demo: